Thirumalai Thenkumari

-Thirumalai Thenkumari is a 1970 Indian Tamil-language film written and directed by A. P. Nagarajan.
+Thirumalai Thenkumari is a 1970 Indian Tamil-language comedy road film written and directed by A. P. Nagarajan.
 Inspired by the 1969 film If It's Tuesday, This Must Be Belgium, it features an ensemble cast consisting of Sivakumar, Kumari Padmini, Rama Prabha, Shylashri, Manorama, Sirkazhi Govindarajan and Suruli Rajan.
 The film focuses on a group of passengers who embark on a pilgrimage across South India.
 It was released on 15 August 1970, emerged a commercial success, and won three Tamil Nadu State Film Awards.

 Plot

-Ten to twelve families from different walks of life, different age groups and different languages unite for a pilgrimage, beginning with Tirupati and going as far as Kanyakumari.
+Around a dozen families from different walks of life, different age groups and different linguistic background unite for a pilgrimage, beginning with Tirupati and going as far as Kanyakumari.
 At each place, they stop at a pilgrimage site to fulfill their prayers.
 At each spot, a family is faced with a challenge that falls upon them due to their forgetfulness or irresponsibility and a reminder of such is provided.